cuelang/cuelang.org/content/en/docs/concepts/logic.md

 Finally, the combination of all this allows for many unique features, for instance:

-- a single language for specifying data, schema, validation and policy constraints,
+- a single language to specify data, schema, validation and policy constraints,
 - meta reasoning, such as determining whether a new schema version is backwards compatible,
 - automated rewriting, such as is done by `cue trim`,
 - creating multi-source constraint pipelines, retaining documentation